Immature bald eagles do not acquire the typical white head and tail until they are four to five years of age.

 In partnership with the Endangered and Nongame Species Program, our Osprey Project is meant to help monitor, manage, and support New Jersey's ospreys and their role in the ecosystem.

 One of the most important management techniques for New Jersey ospreys is providing adequate nest structures along the coast.
-Over 200 nest platforms have been installed.
+Over 200 nest platforms have been installed and over 75% of the current population nests on man-made platforms that are specifically designed for them.
 These structures require maintenance and replacement as they age.
 Donors and volunteers have been valuable in providing funding and assistance with the installation of artificial nest structures.

 Since 2007, over 40 nesting platforms have been installed on Barnegat Bay from Mantoloking south to Little Egg Harbor and west on the Mullica River.
 About half of these platforms were occupied in 2010, so there are plenty of nest sites available for young adults to nest when they return from their wintering areas (they spend two years on their wintering grounds in northern South America and the Caribbean).